Resume Tips

 2. Tailor Your Resume for Each Job Application

-Personalize your resume for each post you’re applying to by highlighting relevant abilities and experience that meet those mentioned on the official job description.
-Your resume will be able to ensure that it is distinctive from the rest of the applicants.
+Personalize your resume for each position you apply to by highlighting relevant abilities and work experience that are in line with the criteria on the official job description.
+This will ensure that your resume stands out among numerous others.

 3. Use Bullet Points to Highlight Achievements